 On "Workspace root", browse the directory where your project will be.

 On "Stream", click on "Browse".
 You will get the following moda.
 Select the mainline stream and click on "OK".

 Check one last time everything is fine, then click on OK.

-You will be asked to choose a different location for the workspace.
+Note: If it asks you to choose a different location for the workspace.
 You will click on NO because we want to use that workspace.